-Just past the town’s fishing harbor of Latchi, and 48 km (30 mi) north of Paphos, are the Baths of Aphrodite,
+Just past the town’s fishing harbor of Latchi, and 48 km (30 mi) north of Pafos, are the Baths of Aphrodite,

-According to the legend, Aphrodite, the Goddess of Love and Fertility, was born in Paphos, where a visit to her falls and swimming in her waters will give you eternal youth.
+According to the legend, Aphrodite, the Goddess of Love and Fertility, was born in Pafos, where a visit to her falls and swimming in her waters will give you eternal youth.

 The Bath is a natural pool where the goddess is said to have seduced her swains.
 The wild, undeveloped Akamas Peninsula which is just up the road is perfect for a hike or jeep excursion.